oSoWoSo/disroot-howto/pages/02.tutorials/08.Office/07.Mumble/01.Mumble/docs.en.md

 !!
 You can only be connected to one channel at once.
 So if you join another channel, you'll automatically leave the one you're in.

-## And if the channel is password protected?
+## What if the channel is password protected?
 If a channel is password protected, you need to create an **Access tokens**.
 To do so, click on **Server** and choose **Access tokens**.

-There, simply write down the password, validate by pressing enter and then click on **OK**.
+Once there, simply write down the password, validate by pressing enter and then click on **OK**.

 ![Password](en/password2.png)

-You can know access the password protected channel.
+You can now access the password protected channel.

-# Create a channel
+# Creating a channel
 ![Create](en/create.png)

 You can create a channel in different places: